greizgh/vaultwarden-debian/README.md

-# Bitwarden_rs debian package helper
+# vaultwarden debian package helper

-[Bitwarden_rs](https://github.com/dani-garcia/bitwarden_rs) is an "Unofficial Bitwarden compatible server written in Rust".
+[vaultwarden](https://github.com/dani-garcia/vaultwarden) is an "Unofficial Bitwarden compatible server written in Rust".

 This repository will help you produce a debian package.